JPyer/FastAPI-Django/README.md

 ## Be careful
 You need to use this custom runner, otherwise PostgreSQL connections don’t get cleaned up, for some reason.
 I’d love to figure out why, but after hours of debugging I didn’t manage to get anywhere, so I added this workaround.
 You need to add TEST_RUNNER = "main.TestRunner" to your settings.py to use that.
+## Last wishes
+I hope that was clear enough, there is a bit of confusion when trying to figure out which part is served by which library, but I’m confident that you’ll be able to figure it all out without much difficulty.
+Just keep in mind that FastAPI does everything view-specific and Django does everything else.
+I was legitimately surprised at how well the two libraries worked together, and how minimal the amounts of hackery involved were.
+I don’t really see myself using anything else for APIs in the future, as the convenience of using both libraries is hard to beat.
+I hope that asynchronicity will work when Django releases async support, which would complete this integration and give us the best of both worlds.